JimKnopfIoT/bash-customization/README.md

 On SailfishOS, fingerterm is the default terminal app.
 There is an odd Problem with the first character of a string value in PS1 prompt.
 Maybe it is related to libreadline and the octal escape sequence \001 and \002.
-I leads to a wrong color for the first character of a string value when using any character before the string value" Using havoc as a terminal app will work without problems.
+It leads to a wrong color for the first character of a string value when using any character before the string value" Using havoc as a terminal app will work without problems.
 However, if you use fingerterm, you can move the $BATSTT value before the percentage value.
 This problem will ocur on SailfishOS/fingerterm only localy on the device.
-You can use this line instead: